simottardi/simottardi/README.md

 Here are some facts about me:

-- 🔭 The project that I am working on is derma-app, an application for patients to track their eczema and medications.
+- :wrench: The project that I am working on is derma-app, an application for patients to track their eczema and medications.
 I reccomend visiting the repos.
 - 🌱 I’m currently learning ... well, one never stops learning, but GraphQL and Google Vision are the two technologies on the top of my list.
 - 👯 I’m looking to collaborate on anything that I find fun to develop and delivers value to the users.
 - 💬 Ask me about biotech, and public funding, innovation management.